 Securing Bitvise SSH Server

-At default settings, Bitvise SSH Server will permit any user who knows a valid Windows username and password to log in and use the following SSH services:
+In Easy settings, under Windows accounts, you can enable the setting Allow login to any Windows account.
+If you enable this, the SSH Server will permit any user who knows a valid Windows username and password to log in and use the following SSH services:

 SFTP and SCP file transfer, allowing the user to access all files and folders that can be accessed by the Windows account they used to log in.